sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 PASS requires:

 - No endpoint reports an accepted action
-- No cached or previous acceptance is reused
+- No previous acceptance is reused
+- No local fallback acceptance occurs
-- The unavailable condition is visible
+- The unavailable condition remains visible
 - Endpoint identities remain distinguishable
-- The fleet launcher does not reinterpret missing decisions as success
+- Missing or timed-out decisions are not interpreted as success

 The shared-boundary outage test passed in the tested path.

 ## Shared-Boundary Recovery

-After restoring the verification boundary and coordinator, the fleet was returned to service without rebuilding the entire environment.
+After restoring the verification boundary and coordinator, the fleet was returned to service.

 Observed result: